Data Sources and Methods for the Air Pollutant Emissions Indicators

-The latest year available for the Air Pollutant Emissions indicators is 2012.
-Past years (1990–2011) are also available at the national level.
-For facility emissions, information on key air pollutants is available for 2002 to 2012.
-All emissions used for the air pollutant emissions indicators are annual values.
+The latest year available for the Air Pollutant Emissions indicators is 2013.
+Past years (1990–2012) are also available.
+Emissions by province and territory are reported for the years 1990, 2000 and 2013.
+Black carbon emissions are only reported for 2013.
+For facility emissions, information on key air pollutants is available for 2002 to 2013.
+All emissions used for the Air Pollutant Emissions indicators are annual values.

 3.4 Data completeness

-The APEI summaries and trends are compiled to provide the best information available on all significant sources of key air pollutants.
+The APEI Report is compiled to provide the best information available on all significant sources of key air pollutants.
 As such, improvements to data completeness are made periodically as new emission estimation methodologies are adopted and additional information is made available.
-The historical emissions are also updated with these new improvements.
+Historical emissions are also updated on the basis of these new improvements.

 3.5 Data timeliness

-The data are current up to 2012.
-The CESI Air Pollutant Emissions indicators are reported approximately one year after data collection, validation, calculation and interpretation of the data have been completed.
+The data are current as of December 1, 2014 for the years 1990–2013.
+The CESI air pollutant emissions indicators are reported approximately one year after data collection, validation, calculation and interpretation have been completed.

 - Date Modified: